 There’s little difference between low-fat and regular cottage cheese for sleep.
 Low-fat cottage cheese has 138mg of tryptophan per 100 grams, while regular cottage cheese has 147mg.

 You can use low-fat and regular cottage cheese to get enough tryptophan before bed.

 How Much Cottage Cheese Should I Eat Per Day?

 According to the University of Texas, the recommended daily tryptophan intake for adults is 250 to 425 mg.
 However, most adults consume 900 mg to 1 gram daily.

 When eating cottage cheese to aid sleep, note what the rest of your diet looks like.
 Tryptophan is an amino acid found in many foods, including:

 Exceeding the recommended daily limit of tryptophan may disrupt your REM sleep cycle.

 This may sound confusing, but many sources specify dosages of 1-2 grams of tryptophan can help cure insomnia.
 When referring to tryptophan this way, it’s important to distinguish between natural and supplemental tryptophan.

-Tryptophan can be bought as a supplement and is recommended by doctors to treat various physical and neurological conditions.
+Tryptophan can be bought as a supplement and is recommended by doctors for various physical and neurological conditions.
 Natural tryptophan can be found in food.

-Pure and natural tryptophan behave differently in your body because one comes with multiple other amino acids and macronutrients, while the other doesn’t.
+Pure and natural tryptophan behave differently in the body because one is accompanied by multiple other amino acids and macronutrients, while the other isn’t.